BRIEF-Act issues 2 bln won worth of convertible bonds

 Nov 24 Act Co Ltd :

-* Says it has completed issuance of third unsecured private convertible bonds
+* Says all of its previously announced second unsecured private convertible bonds have been subscribed as of Nov.
+24

 * Says it raised 2 billion won in proceeds from the bond offering